VithurshanSuthakar/VithurshanSuthakar.github.io/README.md

     -  Each group and file were tagged with their respective attributes.

-## Daily Research/Progres for Database Architecture for SSA
+## Daily Research Progress towards constructing Database Architecture for SSA

 ***25/05/2022***
  - Researched into SQL and NoSQL databases.